At the age of 30, Lady Moura is maturing with impressive grace. Now under new ownership, we remember one of the biggest

 Whatever Lady Moura's been taking, I’d like some.
-She may be 30 years old this year, a respectable age for a yacht, but the palatial interior of this seven-deck, 105 metre looks as pristine as the day Blohm+Voss launched her to international fanfare in 1990 - and she's just found a new owner.
+She may be 31 years old, a respectable age for a yacht, but the palatial interior of this seven-deck, 105 metre looks as pristine as the day Blohm+Voss launched her to international fanfare in 1990 - and she's just found a new owner.

 With exteriors and interiors by Luigi Sturchio, she was then the ninth largest yacht ever built – and the most expensive.
-Three decades of ultra-private family use followed, but this year she’s for sale with Camper & Nicholsons and, for the very first time, outsiders have been allowed to venture inside.
+Three decades of ultra-private family use followed, but now she’s for sale with Camper & Nicholsons, outsiders have been allowed to venture inside.
 Listed for sale in 2019, Lady Moura's asking price has now been revealed as a cool $125,000,000.

 Her (original) carpets are still soft, pure cream; flowers tumble from vases on to freshly polished dressers.
 “One of the things that we’re most proud of, actually,” says relief captain Sebastian Rauber, “is that most of the interior is still original.”
 One beauty secret here is constant maintenance by an army of crew who know every corner of the boat.
 “The average time crew have been on board is 18 years: the chief housekeeper has been here for 25 years; the bosun 28 years; the chief engineer came on board the first time in 1993; the captain has been here for 17 years.
 A lot of people have spent more time on this boat than at home over the last 20 years.”